© 2019 Baptist Health. All Rights Reserved.

 - Don't smoke or use tobacco in any form.
 Avoid secondhand smoke whenever you can.

-- Eat a diet rich in plant-based foods, such as fruits, vegetables and whole grains.
+- Eat a diet rich in plant-based foods, such as fruits, vegetables, whole grains and beans.
 Limit fat, salt and red meat.

 - Maintain a healthy body weight.